A PVC strawberry tower is an innovative way to grow lots of strawberry plants on a small plot of ground.

 Once you've got everything you'll need on hand, you can lay out where your holes will go, and cut them with the hole saw.

-That will give you 4 rows of 12 holes alternating with 4 rows of 13 holes, for a total of 100 holes per 5 foot tube.
+These measurements and spacing will give you 4 rows of 12 holes alternating with 4 rows of 13 holes, for a total of 100 holes per 5 foot tube

 To get your strawberry tower ready for planting, you’ll need to address two concerns: stability and irrigation.